automateyournetwork/osi/MindMaps/OSI/05 Session/Session layer.md

 ### Short description is different from Wikidata
 ### Use American English from March 2019
 ### Use mdy dates from March 2019
-## Summary
-### "In the seven-layer OSI model of computer networking, the session layer is layer 5.
-### The session layer provides the mechanism for opening, closing and managing a session between end-user application processes, i.e., a semi-permanent dialogue.
-Communication sessions consist of requests and responses that occur between applications.
-Session-layer services are commonly used in application environments that make use of remote procedure calls (RPCs).
-### An example of a session-layer protocol is the OSI protocol suite session-layer protocol, also known as X.225 or ISO 8327.
-In case of a connection loss this protocol may try to recover the connection.
-If a connection is not used for a long period, the session-layer protocol may close it and re-open it.
-It provides for either full duplex or half-duplex operation and provides synchronization points in the stream of exchanged messages.Other examples of session layer implementations include Zone Information Protocol (ZIP) \u2013 the AppleTalk protocol that coordinates the name binding process, and Session Control Protocol (SCP) \u2013 the DECnet Phase IV session-layer protocol.
-### Within the service layering semantics of the OSI network architecture, the session layer responds to service requests from the presentation layer and issues service requests to the transport layer."
 ### "In the seven-layer OSI model of computer networking, the session layer is layer 5.
 ### The session layer provides the mechanism for opening, closing and managing a session between end-user application processes, i.e., a semi-permanent dialogue.
 Communication sessions consist of requests and responses that occur between applications.
 Session-layer services are commonly used in application environments that make use of remote procedure calls (RPCs).
 ### An example of a session-layer protocol is the OSI protocol suite session-layer protocol, also known as X.225 or ISO 8327.
 In case of a connection loss this protocol may try to recover the connection.
 If a connection is not used for a long period, the session-layer protocol may close it and re-open it.
 It provides for either full duplex or half-duplex operation and provides synchronization points in the stream of exchanged messages.Other examples of session layer implementations include Zone Information Protocol (ZIP) \u2013 the AppleTalk protocol that coordinates the name binding process, and Session Control Protocol (SCP) \u2013 the DECnet Phase IV session-layer protocol.